citta-lab/react-test/README.md

 const form = container.querySelector('form'); // this will find the form dom element.
 // console.log(form.elements.username)
 const { username, password } = form.elements; // two elements defined in form i.e <Input name="username" />
+// we retrieved form values by their name which is defined in the Input
 ```

 1.4 Faking the data